 So we added forums, using off-the-shelf software that was re-purposed by our wonderful web designers, who also trained me in editing the code.
 These forums allowed our members to answer each other, and freed up our staff for other tasks.
 Of course, some of the forums quickly blew up into dozens of pages and also needed to be moderated weekly.

-We attracted very few trolls in the early days, but realized that we needed a gatekeeping system which would let members create a user name and password to login.
+We attracted very few trolls in the early days, but after a few inappropriate submission and emails, we realized that we needed a gatekeeping system to let members create a user name and password to login.
+Our host offered a simple solution, and we learned how to set up permissions, and moderate that system as well.
 A login was only required to post information, not to view our listings.
-Our host offered a simple solution, and we learned how to set up permissions, and moderate that system as well.

 Media Notice

-We were mentioned multiple times in the local press, as well as in Art News and in The Wall Street Journal as a artist community and a valuable arts resource for artists and art educators.
+We were mentioned multiple times in the local press (thank you, Laura Lengyel), as well as in American Artist and in The Wall Street Journal as a artist community and a valuable arts resource for artists and art educators.
 We started receiving emails from artists in other cities who wanted an Artist Resource in Seattle, Cincinnati, or Miami.
 Two different members wrote that they moved to Bay Area because Artist Resource convinced them that they would be joining a thriving arts community.

 Artist Resource had become a fantastic experiment in community-building.
 Wonderful, talented people had volunteered to build and manage an online arts community for our members, whose ideas, enthusiasm, and questions kept us motivated and moving.